greenelab/deep-review/sections/02_intro.md

 activation function.
-The value of the activation function is then multiplied by another set of weights to produce the output `TODO: we probably need a figure here - I see no way that we don't include this type of description in our paper, despite the fact that it's been done tons of times before.` These neural networks are trained by identifying weights that produce a desired output from some specific input.
+The value of the activation function is then multiplied by another set of weights to produce the output `TODO: we probably need a figure here - I see no way that we don't include this type of description in our paper, despite the fact that it's been done tons of times before.
+Corresponded with the author of the neural network zoo on twitter.
+He says that we should feel free to grab what we need.
+He does not intend to draw more and he does not have vector forms.
+He would like us to link to the original blog post.` These neural networks are trained by identifying weights that produce a desired output from some specific input.